Wradgio/jamlin/README.md

 ```
 For that, you can use any editor, that can read JSON files or wait for **JaMLin Translation Editor** (in development).

+## How to use it

+In target directory ...

 ## Why is it such a mess
 It's my first tool in Java and Maven, a one man project.
 It will take a time to clean it up, any help is appreciated.